Sacubitril + Valsartan

 Q. Can I use Sacubitril+Valsartan in pregnancy?

 No, Sacubitril+Valsartan should be avoided in pregnancy.
 Its use can cause injury and death to the baby.
-If you conceive while using Sacubitril+Valsartan, stop using it and contact your doctor immediately.
+If you become pregnant while using Sacubitril+Valsartan, stop using it and contact your doctor immediately.

 Q. How would I know if I have high potassium levels?